hisschemoller/single-line-3d-text/README.md

 # single-line-3d-text

 ## Single-line fonts
 JavaScript for single-line 3D text to be used in three.js.
 Regular fonts characters are usually outline fonts.
-The font file describes the outline of the characters, and the outline is filled with a color.
+These font file describes the outline of characters, and the outline is filled with a color.
 The fill is the only actual visible part.

 In a single-line font the line itself is the visible part of the font.
 It makes for much simpler font files.
 Compare it to writing with a pen: It's much quicker and simpler to directly write characters as lines than to draw them as outlined shapes and fill in the shapes.